assist-project/dtls-fuzzer/README.md

     > java -jar target/dtls-fuzzer.jar @args/ctinydtls/learn_ctinydtls_psk_rwalk

+### WolfSSL using PSK
+For WolfSSL we provide a PSK configuration for which learning should terminate relatively quickly.

+    > java -jar target/dtls-fuzzer.jar @args/wolfssl-4.0.0/learn_wolfssl-4.0.0_psk_rwalk

 ### Scandium PSK (before bug fixes)
 A redacted version of the model obtained for this configuration appears in the paper.
-The model exposes important bugs.
+The model exposes important bugs, unfortunately, the experiment is quite lengthy.
 The experiment should not be run in parallel with experiments not involving Scandium or JSSE.
 Command: